 8.9 FAST READ QUAD I/O OPERATION (FRQIO, EBh or 4FRQIO, ECh)

 The FRQIO/4FRQIO instruction allows the address bits to be input four bits at a time.
-A Quad Enable (QE) bit of status Register must be set to "1" before sending FRQIO/4FRQIO instruction.
 This may allow for code to be executed directly from the SPI in some applications.